money-laundering-games/promisify-datastore/README.md

 # datastore-promises

 Promisifed DataStoreService.
-Currently does not support OrderedDataStore's (sorry!!!).
+Currently does not support OrderedDataStore's (sorry!) or the Global DataStore (why are you using that anyways)

 Same API as built-in DataStoreService.
 You can use this for reference: https://create.roblox.com/docs/reference/engine/classes/DataStoreService